macOS Monterey: Release date, features, privacy, and more

 Currently, Visual Lookup can recognize landmarks, plants, animal breeds, cloud types, and more.
 Surprisingly, this feature is available on both Intel and M1 Macs.

 If you’ve used an iPhone for a while, Shortcuts are already quite familiar.
-Apple introduced Shortcuts for iOS in iOS 13 back in 2019.
+Apple introduced Shortcuts for its mobile operating systems in iOS 13 and iPadOS 13 back in 2019.
 The basic idea of Shortcuts is to create routines that allow you to get more out of your Apple devices.
 One of the big selling points of Shortcuts is increased productivity, so it makes sense to bring the app to macOS with Monterey.

 You can get Shortcut suggestions from the Gallery and there are new Mac-specific suggestions to increase productivity on your desktop or laptop.
 Shortcuts are well integrated into macOS Monterey and can be run from the Dock, menu bar, Finder, Spotlight, or by using Siri, and they’re also universal.
 Shortcuts made on your iPhone can be used on your Mac and vice versa.
 If you’re a pro user, you can also integrate Shortcuts with shell scripts for even more functionality.